gdtk-uq/gdtk/website-new/content/docs/publications/_index.md

 Presented at 20th Australasian Fluid Mechanics Conference, Perth, 5--8 December, 2016.
 (DOI: 10.1002/fld.3790)

+3. Gollan, R.J. and Jacobs, P.A., 2013:
+About the formulation, verificiation and validation of the hypersonic flow solver Eilmer.
+International Journal for Numercial Methods in Fluids, 73(1):19-57 (DOI: 10.1002/fld.3790)

 ## Other papers on development of Eilmer
 The following papers are about Eilmer4, Eilmer3, mb_cns code development.